wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 ## Build War file and Static Content to Deploy them Separately

 - WaveMaker app consists of frontend artifacts (HTML, CSS, JS, images, etc), and backend artifacts (Java Classes).
-It is recommended to host frontend artifacts in Static Content Servers like Nginx, apache, etc, or Content Delivery Network (CDN), and backend artifacts can be hosted on any web server like Tomcat.
+It is recommended to host frontend artifacts in Static Content Server like Nginx, apache, etc, or Content Delivery Network (CDN), and backend artifacts can be hosted on any web server like Tomcat.
 - To generate two different artifacts from a WaveMaker application, use the below command.
 This command takes CDN_URL as input.
 Configure your CDN before executing this command.
 Please check our docs to configure CDN.

 For more information, see [WaveMaker apps integration with AWS CDN](/learn/app-development/deployment/app-integration-with-aws-cdn) to configure CDN in AWS, and for Azure, see [WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/app-integration-with-azure-cdn).